gautabe/Customer_behavior_analysis/README.md

 4️⃣ Set Up the Database

-Create a database in PostgreSQL / MySQL / SQL Server
+Create a database in PostgreSQL, MySQL, or SQL Server

 Import the cleaned dataset

-Run the provided SQL scripts
+Execute the provided SQL scripts

 5️⃣ Open Power BI